Official records: DRC Senate · DRC Primature

 Profile

-Jean-Michel Sama Lukonde · Former Prime Minister of DRC · DRC
+Jean-Michel Sama Lukonde · President of the DRC Senate; former Prime Minister of DRC · DRC

-Jean-Michel Sama Lukonde Kyenge served as Prime Minister of the DRC from February 2021 to June 2024, a period during which much of the corridor's institutional framework was established.
+Jean-Michel Sama Lukonde Kyenge served as Prime Minister of the DRC from February 2021 until Judith Suminwa Tuluka took office on 12 June 2024, a period during which much of the corridor's institutional framework was established.
+He was elected President of the DRC Senate on 12 August 2024.
 Sama Lukonde's government negotiated DRC's participation in the LCTTFA, facilitated the World Bank rail rehabilitation request, and managed the relationship between the DRC's mining sector and corridor development.

 A former CEO of Gécamines, Sama Lukonde brought mining sector expertise to the prime ministerial role.
 His understanding of the technical and commercial dynamics of Copperbelt mining informed DRC's corridor negotiating position.
 However, his Gécamines background also raised questions about potential conflicts of interest between his former corporate role and his governmental responsibilities.